keeffEoghan/glsl-optical-flow/readme.md

 ## Usage

-[Check out the demo](http://epok.tech/glsl-optical-flow/), and its [source code](https://github.com/keeffEoghan/glsl-optical-flow/blob/master/demo/), which shows how to use multi-frame blending to get smooth optical-flow tracking across time:
+[Check out the demo](http://epok.tech/glsl-optical-flow/), and its [source code](https://github.com/keeffEoghan/glsl-optical-flow/blob/master/demo/), which shows how to blur input and blend across frames to get smooth optical-flow tracking over time:

 You may use this in your own shader...
 ```glsl